ajs-voices/once-upon-a-dream/scenes/035-late-night.md

 "She said that now?"
 I asked.

 He nodded.
 "Yes son.
 I told her you were interested in women, that men was only a phase, just something you played with but weren't serious with.
 But Zack let slip who you'd been, who left all those..."
 He gestured at me and stopped speaking for a moment and starred out over Queens.
-"It's your life Alex.
+"It's your life Zane.
 I can't live it for you.
 Your mother can't live it for you.
 I would hope I'm progressive enough to see that an alternate lifestyle would make my son happy.
 And grandkids can still happen."
 My father looked at me then, his brown eyes darker than usual in the shadows of the balcony.
 "Grandkids are your mother's dream, son.
 Please don't give up on that one."

 I laughed.
 "I won't Dad.
 I want kids.
 Not now mind you.
 But I want them.
 There is still plenty of time."

 "This man?"
 My father asked.
-"Is it serious, Alex?"
+"Is it serious, Zane?"

 I shrugged.
 "I don't know."